viniciusfbb/ipub-refit/README.md

     ['{4C3B546F-216D-46D9-8E7D-0009C0771064}']
   end;
   ```
-  To the declare static headers that will be used in one api method, just declare above the interface:
+  To the declare headers that will be used in one api method, just declare above the method:
   ```delphi
   IGithubApi = interface(IipRestApi)
     ['{4C3B546F-216D-46D9-8E7D-0009C0771064}']